potatolain/nesnet/README.md

 Ever want to make your NES go online?
 Now you can!
 All it takes is a little C knowledge and some time.

+## IMPORTANT NOTE

+This project is deprecated - there are much better solutions to this problem out there now.
+If you see "nesnet" it is likely in reference to a project by [InfinteNesLives](https://twitter.com/infiniteneslive) - check him out instead.

+There's a prospect of real nice hardware with that proejct, too.

 **Important**: This project is very much a work in progress.
 While this should work for basic cases, it's not what I'd call production-ready code.
 Requests will sometimes fail, data may be wrong, etc. This is a hobbyist's toy, so please treat it that way.
 (Note: Don't let this dissuade you from filing bugs, though!
 I just may not get to them